LiamStonge/Machine-learning/Recurrent-neural-network/README.md

 # Recurrent-neural-network
 My first Recurrent neural network, able to predict the next days opening **stock price of any company**.
-I'm a student at Concordia university in computer science.
-This program was made on my own time outside of school out of interest in the field of machine learning.

 #### Brief description of Program:
 You enter the symbol for the companies stock, the program then takes out data from yahoo finances (you can specifie a start date and end date for the data).